ExLeonem/compgen/README.md

-# CompGen
+# FSP - Figma style parser

-A transformer which takes figma files and generates whatever you like.
+A parser which takes figma files and generates whatever you like.